adis300/govideo/README.md

 # Go video demo for using webrtc

-## The rtckit.js library is adapted from
+* The rtckit.js library is adapted from [simplewebrtc.com](https://github.com/andyet/SimpleWebRTC)
-[simplewebrtc.com](https://github.com/andyet/SimpleWebRTC)

-with [socket.io](https://github.com/socketio/socket.io/) layer completely removed for golang implementation.
+* **completely removed**[socket.io](https://github.com/socketio/socket.io/) layer for Go implementation.

-This demo uses websocket instead.

-The actual emit feature is rewritten in rtckit.js with websocket only
+* The actual emit feature from socket.io is rewritten in with websocket only

 ## Starting the demo
 * cd into %Your project folder%/govideo